 COVID-19 increases risk of impairment of goodwill and long-lived assets

-As part of the overall analysis of the financial reporting impacts of COVID-19, companies may need to evaluate the recoverability of goodwill, intangible assets, property, plant and equipment, and lease right-of-use (ROU) assets.
+Now updated with FAQs, the Hot Topic addresses a company’s need to evaluate the recoverability of goodwill, intangible assets, property, plant and equipment, and lease right-of-use (ROU) assets.

 The COVID-19 outbreak is having a significant impact on global markets and its effects may trigger the need for companies to evaluate the recoverability of nonfinancial assets.

 General questions that companies may be asking include:

 - Has our supply chain been disrupted so that we cannot procure raw materials or components for finished goods?

 - Has volatility in commodity prices negatively impacted revenues or production costs?

 - Have workforce limitations impeded our ability to manufacture products or service our customers?